C4Q/AC-Android/cohort_5.4/unit_01/01_22_OOP_Review.md

 * [CodingBat]()

 ### Primitive Data Types
-Ther are 8 (eight) primitive data types in Java:
+There are 8 (eight) primitive data types in Java:
 * `byte`
 * `short`
 * `int`